Navaneeth210805/DBMS-LOST-AND-FOUND/README.md

 This is a Lost And Found Platform which was made as a part of the DBMS course program.
 The platform aims at providing a UI friendly interface for students of IIITDM to effortlessly post lost and found items and communicate with each other to give/retrieve the items.
 To get started with this on your local system :

-1. Download MongoDB community edition as Service from : https://www.mongodb.com/try/download/community
+1. Download MongoDB community edition as Service from (msi) : https://www.mongodb.com/try/download/community
-2. Download MongoDB Shell from : https://www.mongodb.com/try/download/shell
+2. Download MongoDB Shell from (msi) : https://www.mongodb.com/try/download/shell
 3. Download MongoDB Compass(GUI) from : https://www.mongodb.com/try/download/compass